Do You Have What It Takes to Start a Business?

-Do I have what it takes?
+Do I have what it takes to start a business?
 Am I good enough?

-These questions don’t just haunt would-be entrepreneurs; they afflict most humans in everyday life.
-They nag even the entrepreneur with a string of successes who is jumping into a new industry… “Can I do it again here?”
+These questions haunt would-be entrepreneurs and most humans in everyday life, regardless of their mindset.
+They even nag entrepreneurs with a string of successes who are jumping into a new industry and asking, “Can I do it again here?”

-Fear, doubt, anxiety, and the endless ruminations that visit you at 3 a.m. are a part of life but especially if you decide to start a business.
+Fear, doubt, anxiety, and the endless negative thoughts that visit you at 3 a.m. are a part of life, especially if you decide to own a business.

 Adding to the anxiety is data from the Bureau of Labor Statistics that tells us only 49.7% of businesses survive their first 5 years (2016 – 2022).
 Other sources suggest that the failure rate for new businesses may be much higher.

-The real question you need to ask is this: is starting a business or side hustle worth it?
+Before you ask yourself how to start a side hustle or startup, the real question you need to ask is this: Is starting a business or side hustle worth it?

 To that, I say, “YES!” — with some important caveats.

-Having your own business is not for everyone, though.
+Having your own company is not for everyone.
 I’m not talking about aptitude, smarts, or skill sets.
 Most of these can be developed.

 There’s nothing wrong with having a secure job, working your way up in a career, or finding a position you love and sticking with it for the long haul.
 Stable jobs provide: